ym820/foreground_window_forcast/README.md

 | -r  --random	        | False           | Whether to choose the start index for test set randomly

 ### Notes
-After running, there will be a folder created at `outputs` and named as "LSTM_`experiment`".
+After running, there will be a folder created at `outputs` and named as "LSTM_expt_`experiment`".
 Then, the parameters, trained model, Keras training history, loss plot, and prediction plot will be stored in the folder.